oss-compass/docs/metrics-models/productivity/collaboration-development-index.md

 * Weight: 19.987%
 * Threshold: 1000

+Here we focus on the number of contributors directly related to the code contribution.
+As a result of this model, it identifies a well-managed community of development collaborations that are gathering more and more active code contributors.
+We believe that some types of the Issue are also related to code contributions, such as Bug , new requirements, and so on, and will eventually introduce code contributions.
+But as a general indicator, it is difficult to identify issues in a uniform way (such as a Bug type) within the specific type of each project, because each project has a different definition and understanding of the Bug type.
+So we made a trade-off, choosing only PR-related and Code Commit-related contributors as insight objects.

 ## Commit Frequency

 * Definition: Determine the average number of commits per week in the past 90 days.
 * Weight: 16.363%
 * Threshold: 1000

+As an outcome indicator of this model, it identifies the sustainability and quantity of project contributions.
+Refers to the overall workload of the project.

 ## Is Maintained